ark1375/K-modem_Optimization/README.md

     - Download JDK installation from [Oracles Website](https://www.oracle.com/java/technologies/javase-downloads.html).

-    - Run the installation.
-Use the recommended settings for installing it.
+    - Start the installation and use the recommended settings to do so.
 Just remember the directory that you are installing JDK in.
     - When the installation is over, follow [these](https://javatutorial.net/set-java-home-windows-10) instructions to add **JAVA_HOME** to your environment variables.
     - Open a command-line prompt and type in `java -version`.
-It must show something like this:<pre>
+Something like this should be displayed:<pre>
 <code>java version "1.8.0_261"
 Java(TM) SE Runtime Environment (build 1.8.0_261-b12)
 Java HotSpot(TM) 64-Bit Server VM (build 25.261-b12, mixed mode)